canonical/http-proxy-operators/http-proxy-policy/README.md

 ## Get started

 ### Install the snap
-The snap can be installed directly from the snap store.
+The snap can be installed directly from the Snap Store.
 [![Get it from the snap store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/charmed-http-proxy-policy)